TimOliver/TORoundedButton/README.md

 ```

-The important thing to remember when using this library is to correctly set `backgroundColor`.
+One important thing to remember is that the button color is controlled via `tintColor` and not `backgroundColor`.

 # Requirements